• Skip to primary navigation

 Timer Based Mosquito Repeller Power Saver Circuit

-Mosquito repellers have become really popular for keeping those annoying bugs away.
+Mosquito repellers are popular to keep bugs away.

-To solve this problem a Timer Based Mosquito Repeller Power Saver Circuit has been created.
+To fix this a Timer Based Mosquito Repeller Power Saver Circuit is made.

-The main part of this circuit is an astable multivibrator, which is made using the timer IC 555.
+Main part of this circuit is astable multivibrator using timer IC 555.

 Circuit Working: